 But if you don't have mason jars or your jars aren't large enough, you can mix all the ingredients in a big bowl, cover with plastic wrap, and then put the oats in jars or glasses in the morning.
 Or just eat them right out of the bowl!

 I wanted my oats to be overflowing out of my jars in the photos for this blog post, so I whipped my mixture up in a big bowl and scooped into my jars in the morning.
-By the way, the mason jars you see in my photos are 8 oz. mason jars- you can purchase a set of 12 here (affiliate link).
+By the way, the mason jars you see in my photos are 8 oz. mason jars- you can purchase a set of 4 here.

-Into the bowl goes old-fashioned oats, chia seeds, 2% Greek yogurt (you can use any fat content you choose, but I almost always go for 2% since it satisfies more), chocolate soy milk (but you can use any chocolate milk or dairy alternative), brewed coffee (that’s been cooled), and 2 teaspoons of mini chocolate chips.
+- 2% Greek yogurt (you can use any fat content you choose, but I almost always go for 2% since it satisfies more)

 But sometimes a little bit of chocolate is exactly what you need to get you out of bed in the morning.